Sweet Summer Sale Ends 6/7 | Get the Summer for Free

 non-profit giving days

-Giving Tuesday is only seven years old.
-However, this ‘Tuesday’ that follows Thanksgiving, Black Friday, and Cyber Monday now serves as the unofficial kickoff to end-of-year giving for the nonprofit world.
+Giving Tuesday has been around since 2012, and this ‘Tuesday’ that follows Thanksgiving, Black Friday, and Cyber Monday now serves as the unofficial kickoff to end-of-year giving for the nonprofit world.
 As important as Giving Tuesday is to your fundraising strategy, it’s a day you share with thousands of other nonprofits.
 It’s not unique to your organization, cause, or community.

 This is why so many small nonprofits are developing their own ‘Giving Day’.
 They’re capitalizing on the Giving Tuesday concept to create annual events that generate a ton of fundraising activity, without the worldwide competition.

 Let’s discuss what a ‘Giving Day’ is and why they are so successful.
-Also, be sure to keep an eye out for our follow up blog where we’ll offer recommendations for making your ‘Giving Day’ a hit.
+Also, be sure to check out our recommendations for making your ‘Giving Day’ a hit.

 What Is a Nonprofit Giving Day?